ZZZHANG-jx/DocKylin/README.md

 # DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming
 </div>

-A reimplementation of the key modules APS and DTS in Dockylin.
-Due to company policy restrictions, the original Dockylin code cannot be open-sourced.
+A reimplementation of the key modules APS and DTS in DocKylin.
+Due to company policy restrictions, the original DocKylin code cannot be open-sourced.
 This reimplementation is provided here and may have slight differences.

 <p align="center">